Omelette-lab/chat-daiyu/README.md

 # chat-daiyu
-A digital person who will imitate Daiyu's speech
+A digital person who can imitate Daiyu's speech